Shopify/remote-dom/packages/core/README.md

 This function accepts two arguments:

-- `channel` is a `RemoteChannel`, which is just a function that will be called with serialized representation of UI updates. [`RemoteReceiver#receive`](#remotereceiverreceive) is one such function, and most uses of remote-ui will just pass that function here.
+- `channel` is a `RemoteChannel`, a function that will be called with serialized representation of UI updates. [`RemoteReceiver#receive`](#remotereceiverreceive) is one such function, and most uses of remote-ui will rely on connecting those two “sides” by passing the `receive` method for this argument.
 - `options` is an optional options object.
 There is currently one supported option: `components`.
 This value is the list of components that can be constructed and attached to this root.
 This is necessary because, by default, this library does not supply any components to render; you are responsible for implementing a component API that makes sense for your use case.

 ```ts